Genre: Platformer Developer: Arc Development Publisher: US Gold Players: 1 Released: 1994

 Engrish enthusiasts will find a few misspellings despite the game’s non-Japanese roots.

 If the mechanic appeals to you, then it’s worth investigating.
 If you’re the hardcore collector type, and it’s just another shelf filler you’ve bought since you already own it, you might as well give it a try.
-Or if you’re a Genesis fan with a child who’s exhausted Disney and Sonic, a child you don’t want to have hate you the rest of your life for giving him Garfield or Rocky and Bullwinkle, this might be a nice surprise.
-In the grand scheme of gaming I can’t say it’s the brightest light, but it’s pleasant and easy and just different enough to warrant a 6/10.
+Or if you’re a Genesis fan with a child who has exhausted Disney and Sonic, a child you don’t want to have hate you the rest of your life for giving him Garfield or Rocky and Bullwinkle, this might be a nice surprise.
+In the grand scheme of gaming, I can’t say it’s the brightest light, but it’s pleasant and easy and just different enough to warrant a 6/10.

 SCORE: 6 out of 10